-according to the properties of the Access Policy
+according to the data requirements of your

 Data access policies

-policies and associated rules that apply
+are a set of policies and associated rules that apply

 data protections